Visiting the wine country of Sonoma County? Make sure to make time for these super fun things to do in Santa Rosa when you are there.

 From one of it’s most famous community members, Sparky Shultz’s Peanuts, that are ever present in the city to wild African animals, wineries and redwood forests, there is something here for everyone.
 The problem is figuring out just what you should do during your visit!
-Read on for our recommendations on how to explore Santa Rosa with kids.
+Read on for our recommendations on the top things to do in Santa Rosa California.

 Charles M. Schulz Museum & Research Center

 If you are a fan of the Peanuts comic strip or cartoons, then you must visit Santa Rosa and the Charles M. Schulz Museum.
 Arriving to Santa Rosa, you will quickly be greeted by life-sized characters from the famous Peanuts comic strip.
 At the airport, around town and almost everywhere you look, you will be reminded that Charles Schulz called Santa Rosa home.

 For adults, laughter, smiles and nostalgia will come pouring in from your childhood as you set eyes upon Snoopy, Charlie Brown and the gang.
 Schultz drew the Peanuts comics for almost 50 years, so even if you don’t think you are a fan, a visit to the Charles M. Schulz Museum will take you back in time, showing you just how omnipresent Snoopy was for our generation.

 A visit to the museum provides you an opportunity to relive and share with your children one of the largest collections of original Peanuts art in the world.
 Visitors will learn more about Schultz and his life, the progression of characters in the comic strip, all about the art of cartooning as well as see a few fun props from his comics.

 During our visit, the temporary exhibit space was focused on Peanuts in politics.
 The exhibit presented original comic strips focused on the characters running for president as well as letters from past presidents discussing Peanuts!
 It was really cool to see the evolution of the series and how it recorded the stories of the time so casually in the strip.